Loner Life in Another World: Main characters

 The main protagonist.
 Self-isolated in his class, he manages to thrive as a "loner" in his new world using the skills thrust upon him.
 After being transported to the other world, he refers to his former classmates via the cliques they had formed in their original world, e.g. "Mean Girls", "Nerds", "Delinquents", etc., being either ignorant or uncaring of their actual names (which tends to constantly exasperate the girls, especially the Class Rep).
 One of his Skills is "Master of None", which means although he can pick up other Skills with almost incredible ease, he levels up very slowly compared to the other students; however, despite the apparent uselessness of his acquired Skills, he is able to use and combine them in such a way as to overcome almost any situation.
-Because of his low levels (and preferring his "Loner" status), he refuses to join any of the student parties, thinking that his low levels would only hold them back.
+Because of his low levels and preferring his "Loner" status, he refuses to join any of the student parties.